maz2198/Natural-Language-Processing/README.md

 # NLP

-Work completed for NLP course at IE.
+Work completed for the Natural Language Processing course at IE Univeristy.

+## Topic Modelling: Domestic Violence Application

+## Real or Not: Tweets Disaster Classification